 3. Referring Sources

 A referring source is a source that directs traffic to your blog.
 This metric allows you to see exactly where your referrals are originating.
-Tried and true referring sources are social media platforms, specifically Twitter and Facebook.
+Tried and true referring sources are social media platforms, specifically Twitter and Facebook in most cases.
 This tab is one of your best tools to strategize how you promote your blog and business in general, as it allows you to see which outside sources drive traffic the most.
-If you notice StumbleUpon and Twitter are your most active platforms, put your best efforts into these two.
-Take advantage of running paid promotions on these platforms to correctly market your blog.
+Select the best performing sources and take advantage of running paid promotions on these platforms to correctly market your blog.

 4. Social Signals